alexnm/house-moldovan-blog/src/posts/spotlights/hiking-in-apuseni.md

   <figcaption>Panoramic view.</figcaption>
 </figure>

 In total we needed about 4 hours to reach to summit (including breaks) and 2 hours to get back, as you do a lot of fast walking downhill.
-As an alternative, you can reach the summit from Vartop, a little further to the west from Arieseni, but it's a longer hike that goes along the ridge of the Bihor mountain chain and reaches two other peaks before Cucurbata Mare.
+As an alternative, you can reach the summit from Vârtop, a little further to the west from Arieșeni, but it's a longer hike that goes along the ridge of the Bihor mountain chain and reaches two other peaks before Cucurbata Mare.